andreamari/polyquantum_test/ABOUT.md

 The goal of Polyquantum is to apply the same methodologies and the same powerful tools that emerged in the context of open-source software to the context of open scientific research.
 The underpinning assumption is that both fields share the same basic needs: efficient collaborative writing of text documents, permanent recording of history, and traceable authorship.

 ## Aknowledgemnts
-I acknowledge Nathan Shammah and Will Zeng for useful discussions about Polyquantum and for the opportunity of presenting its early-stage idea in a lightning talk at [UnitaryCON 2023](https://unitary.foundation/community/2023/unitaryCON/).
+I acknowledge Nathan Shammah and Will Zeng for useful discussions about Polyquantum.